It’s a mum-to-be milestone, so get clued up on what actually happens at your 20-week scan.

 As pregnancy events go, your anomaly scan is up there with one of the biggest.
 It tends to be referred to as your 20-week scan, but can actually happen from then up until about 22 weeks, so don’t worry if yours is booked in for a bit later.

-And while excitement often revolves around potentially finding out whether you’re having a boy or girl, there are other elements to this all-important scan.
+While this scan often revolves around the excitement of finding out whether you’re having a boy or girl, there are other important elements to be aware of.

-In essence, this appointment is about confirming everything spotted in your 12-week scan – so the number of babies you’re carrying and a heartbeat – as well as seeing how your little one’s developing.
+The only reason this mid-pregnancy scan is sometimes called an anomaly scan, is because the sonographer will be looking for any fetal abnormalities at this time.
+But don't worry, it's nothing to be worried about, the appointment is mainly about confirming everything spotted in your 12-week scan – so the number of babies you’re carrying and a heartbeat – as well as seeing how your little one’s developing.

-‘From 20 weeks, we can clearly see individual structures in your baby, such as his heart and brain,’ says consultant obstetrician and gynaecologist Shreelata Datta.
+Consultan obstetrician and gynaecologist Shreelata Datta tells us, ‘From 20 weeks, we can clearly see individual structures in your baby, such as his heart and brain.'

 ‘So, your sonographer will look at his organs and how things like his hands, tummy, face, spine and feet are forming, as well as the circumference of his head.
 All this can help detect certain conditions including cleft lip.’